GoogleCloudPlatform/community/tutorials/android-firebase-vision/index.md

 * Use Cloud Functions to access Vision API and store the result in Firestore
 * Access Cloud Firestore from device to retrieve the API Result

-In her application, she is using an iPhone X as her device and as I'm a Pixel 2 owner, I felt like I was missing out.
+Sara uses iPhone X in her application, and as a Pixel 2 owner, I felt like I was missing out.
 I wanted in on that sweet, sweet image classification and had to roll my own Android app.
 I started from the Firebase storage quickstart for Android and produced a quick proof of concept.

 Let's start by checking out a short demo of how my proof of concept works.
 First, you upload an image to Firebase storage from your Android device: